 - Always be polite and courteous.
 Appreciate the position the book reviewer may be in—swamped with requests, pushed for time maybe, with this being their hobby, after all.

 - Provoke curiosity.
 This is a pitch.
 We need to sell the story to the reviewer.
 Lure them in with intriguing detail.
 Give them a means to learn more if they want to (a link to your Goodreads page perhaps).
+But be sure to give them all the key details – book title, word count, genre.

 - Read their guidelines and adhere to them.